 - 1-2.
 Lecture: Genetics and Jewish law What rights do we have over our gene pool? - 3-4.
 Lecture: Genetics and Jewish law The problem of the gene manipulated food products - 5-6.
 Lecture: Siamese twins The question of valuation between two living persons - 7-8.
 Lecture: Parasolvency What is the best method to compensate the doctor? - 9-10.
 Lecture: Contraception in Jewish law - 11-12.
 Lecture: Permitted and prohibited methods of organ transplantation - 13-14.
-Lecture: The questions of DNA identification in Jewish law
+Lecture: The guestions of DNA identification in Jewish law elective for students in the 4th and 5th year Course Director: Prof. Dr. Zsolt Tulassay